Choosing Fireworks: Quiet & Low Noise Displays

 You’re displaying out of season: Away from Bonfire Night or New Year’s Eve means less expectation of noisy fireworks from neighbours.
 Unless you can warn everyone in earshot then consider keeping it quieter.

 Late night displays: I don’t encourage late night displays but in the summer months you may have little choice.
 The later your display is the more likely it is to cause a problem if it contains noise.
 Note that it is illegal to let fireworks off after 11pm and that applies to any kind of firework, not just quiet ones!

 Displays for young children: Younger kids especially can be frightened by a non-stop barrage of bangs.
 It’s not too bad in a large display because the distance is enough that kids see the flash and are warned of incoming bangs (fingers in the ears time!).
 However in the garden fireworks can sound that much louder.
 It’s sad to see terrified kids – escorted by a parent – disappear indoors during the fireworks after you spent hours setting up.
-Use bangs sparingly if there are a lot of young kids watching and make sure any bangs have a pretty effect associated with them.
+Use bangs sparingly if there are a lot of young kids watching.

 Displays for older people: Specifically, care homes and the likes.
 I don’t mean this suggestion in an ageist way, but in my experience most care homes request quieter fireworks in order to focus on visual effects rather than noise.
 Bear in mind too, bangs and other sounds may be lost on people in this age group – and many spectators would watch from indoors anyway.

 You’re in a built-up area: It can be hard to give everyone advanced warning of your fireworks if you’re in a built-up area, so if that applies to you, consider keeping the noise level down.

 There’s more advice on using fireworks appropriate for your time and location in my Responsible Fireworks Use article.

 What is a low noise firework?